someaction86/SocialBar/README.md

 - **Friends button** — shows all Battle.net friends currently playing WoW Retail (Classic filtered out)
 - **Guild button** — shows all guild members currently online with rank and zone
 - **Hover tooltips** — class-colored names, level, class, status, current zone, and realm for cross-realm friends
+- **Shift+hover** — hold Shift over the Friends button to see each friend's BattleTag and realm
 - **AFK / DND status** — see at a glance if someone is away or busy before you invite
 - **Right-click invite** — invite anyone directly from a dropdown menu
 - **Online count** — optionally shows live counts on the buttons (e.g. `Friends (4)`)